roozbehzarei/SuperWebView/README.md

 10. Click the **Make Project** button to build the app.

 ## Customize
-1. In `MainActivity.kt`, put your own website URL as the value of `WEBSITE` constant.
+1. In *MainActivity.kt*, put your own website URL as the value of `WEBSITE` constant.
 2. Replace default app icons and name with your own.
+3. Change the unique identifier of your app, `applicationId`, in *app > build.gradle.kts*.